structurizr/onpremises/docs/docs/04-authentication.md

 you can set Structurizr to force authentication by setting a property named `structurizr.saml.forceAuthentication` in your `structurizr.properties` file (`true`, or `false` by default).

+#### Troubleshooting

+The variation between identity providers and how organisations configure identity providers can make it difficult to configure SAML integration, and even the smallest misconfiguration can cause errors, most of which you'll see in the logs as a HTTP 405, `Request method 'POST' not supported` message.
+Some recommended steps to resolve this are:

+1. Configure a non-secure (i.e. HTTP) `localhost` instance of the on-premises installation against your IdP to ascertain whether the problems you are seeing are related to your hosting environment (i.e. HTTPS, load balancers, reverse proxies, DNS, etc).
+2. Debug the SAML handshake with one of the available browser plugins.
+3. Enable debug on the on-premises installation to see the underlying error message (see [Logging](#logging)).

 Here are some guides that show how to integrate with different identity providers.

 #### Auth0